Ghazal 49, Verse 4

 Josh:

-The mention of the rainy season along with spring in this verse has come in because in Iran, spring and the rainy season come together, and these Persian ideas have spread over Urdu too.
+The mention of the rainy season along with springtime in this verse has come in because in Iran, spring and the rainy season come together, and these Persian ideas have spread over Urdu too.
 (122)

 FWP: